 Why and How People Commit to Either Type of Bulimia

 Bulimia is a disorder that can bring deadly results, all in your desire to control both food and your weight.
+Dealing with this condition while also battling addiction presents an even greater challenge.

 In the purging form of bulimia, you usually privately perform both rituals of the cycle, the binging and purging.
 But someone with the non purging type of bulimia usually binges privately, then engages in their exercising, extremely disciplined dieting or other non-purging behaviors without concern for what others think of their obsession.